tianyilt/tianyilt.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student starting from September 2024, supervised by [Prof. Chenhui Li](http://chenhui.li/) at the [Shanghai Institute of AI Education, East China Normal University](https://aiedu.ecnu.edu.cn/), and also working with the InternLM team led by [Dr. Qipeng Guo](https://scholar.google.com/citations?user=k3mPGKgAAAAJ&hl=en) at the [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/) and Shanghai Innovation Institute.
+I am in the second year of my PhD at the Shanghai Innovation Institute, supervised by Dr. Qipeng Guo at the Shanghai AI Laboratory and Prof. Xipeng Qiu at FudanNLP ([homepage](https://xpqiu.github.io/)), and supervised by [Prof. Chenhui Li](http://chenhui.li/) at the [Shanghai Institute of AI Education, East China Normal University](https://aiedu.ecnu.edu.cn/).
+I spent my first PhD year with the InternLM team at the Shanghai Artificial Intelligence Laboratory.
 I completed my Academic Master's degree in Computer Science and Technology at East China Normal University supervised by [Prof. Chenhui Li](http://chenhui.li/) and Prof. Changbo Wang (2021-2024) and my undergraduate studies in Mathematics & Applied Mathematics and Computer Science at East China University of Science and Technology (2017-2021).
 My research focuses on cross-modal LLM Agents, multimodal image editing, and computer graphics.
 I have served as a reviewer for top-tier conferences including IEEE VIS, CVPR and NeurIPS.

 # 🔥 News